CEED/libCEED/RELEASING.md

 # Release Procedures

+*These notes are meant for a maintainer to create official releases.*

+In preparing a release, create a branch to hold pre-release commits.
+We ideally want all release mechanics (for all languages) to be in one commit, which will then be tagged.
+(This will change if/when we stop synchronizing releases across all language bindings.)

-## Core library
+## Core C library

-Some minor bookkeeping updates are needed when releasing a new verision of the core library.
+Some minor bookkeeping updates are needed when releasing a new version of the core library.

 The version number must be updated in